leduckhai/leduckhai/README.md

 ### Guten Tag my comrades👋 I'm Khai

 I'm currently cooking MASc Biomedical Engineering at University of Toronto (#1 Canada) and UHN (Canada's #1 Hospital).
-In the past, I was a Valedictorian at Vietnam National University HCMC (#1 Vietnam), then I was screwed at FH Aachen and RWTH Aachen (Germany's #1 UAS and #2 Universität).
+In the past, I was a Valedictorian at Vietnam National University HCMC (#1 Vietnam), then I was screwed at FH Aachen and RWTH Aachen (Germany's #1 FH and #2 TU).
 My educational background is a mix of Econ, CS and BME.

 My research is business-oriented and spans 3 pillars: Speech-Language Processing, Multimodal LLMs, Medical AI.
 Most of my papers have been commercialized :moneybag: